ErickDWalker/Predicting-Recessions/README.md

 ---
 **Time Frame:** January 1982 - May 2020.

 The independent variables being used to train the model are the yield curve, expressed as the difference between yields on 10-yr and 3-month U.S. Treasury securities, the Civilian Unemployment Rate (U3), and the NFCI Nonfinancial Leverage subindex.
 These variables are aggregated by month, and then smoothed using a 3-month SMA.
 The dependent variable is a binary indicator, with one (1) representing the occurrence of economic recession as defined by the National Bureau of Economic Research, and zero (0) the absence of one.
 To account for the fact that stock market declines do not perfectly coincide with the onset of recessions, this indicator is shifted 12-months into the past, with the aim of providing investors sufficient warning in advance to lower their equity exposure.
-All data used to build the recession prediction model is obtained from the Federal Reserve Bank of St. Louis Economic Database (FRED), while S&P500 return data is drawn from Professor Robert Shiller's publicly available data set.
+All data used to build the recession prediction model is obtained from the Federal Reserve Bank of St. Louis Economic Database (FRED), while S&P500 return data (inclusive of dividends) is drawn from Professor Robert Shiller's publicly available data set.

 **Sources:**
 1. 10YR - 3M Treasury spread.
 (T10Y3M column in notebook):  https://fred.stlouisfed.org/series/T10Y3M